-This post provides information about the best free walking tours available in Venice, including both introductory tours and outings covering Dorsoduro, the Jewish Ghetto, St. Mark’s Square and more.
+We provide both introductory tours and outings covering the sesterces (districts) of Dorsoduro, the Jewish Ghetto, St. Mark’s Square (Piazza San Marco), and more.

 - Overview + Schedule